ICJIA/nospaces-filename-fixer/audit-log-rules.md

-# Audit Log Rules Template
+# Audit Log Rules Prompt

 When creating an audit log for a new project, include the following sections and follow these guidelines: